TL;DR

 Freshness gaps

-Data decays constantly.
+Data decay is constant.
 People change jobs, companies get acquired, emails change.
 Different providers update at different rates.

 Provider A might have John's old email from 2024.
 Provider B has his current email from 2026.
 Single-source enrichment gives you the stale data.